Rob Gabriele https://www.safehome.org/author/rob-gabriele/

 SecureScore™: 9.2/10

 Ring offers one of the biggest selections of video doorbells in the industry, and it’s clear to see why — they basically pioneered the technology.
-That said, it does make the selection process a little difficult, particularly when you consider the wealth of features offered as well as the pretty big disparity in price.
+That said, it’s no easy task deciding between all of its various products, especially given that different models often come with very different features.

-• The Ring Video Doorbell and Ring Plus offer roughly the same basic features, including motion alerts, two-way talk, and night vision.
+• The Ring Video Doorbell and Ring Plus offer similar basic features, including motion alerts, two-way talk, and night vision.

 • The price disparity isn’t big; Ring Video Doorbell costs between $49.99 and $99.00 depending on whether you choose the wired or wireless model, while both Ring Video Doorbell Plus models cost $149.99.

-• Ring doorbell cloud storage is surprisingly affordable.
+• Ring doorbell cloud storage is surprisingly affordable, no matter which model you choose.
 Store videos in the cloud for up to 180 days for as little as $3.99 a month, less than the price of cup of coffee at Starbucks.

 FYI: The Ring Plus Video Doorbell was previously known as the Ring Pro Video Doorbell.
 The company changed the name only recently when it released an all-new Video Doorbell that it has christened the Ring Pro.